esumitra/basic-scala-cats.g8/README.markdown

 `sbt new esumitra/basic-scala-cats.g8`

 cd into your project directory to run SBT commands

+To create the scalatest project with cats law testing example, create the project using

+`sbt new esumitra/basic-scala-cats.g8 -b scalatest`

 ### Getting started
  Use the following commands to get started with your project